 Go to ahs.ca/covidvaccine to find out where and when you can get a COVID-19 vaccine.
+COVID-19 vaccines are free.

 Are there side effects from mRNA COVID-19 vaccines?

 There can be side effects from mRNA COVID-19 vaccines, but they tend to be mild and go away in a few days.
 Side effects may include: